The Honest Truth About the ~*Mythical*~ G-Spot

 It's time to embark on a pleasure quest

-Let's get the facts straight from the beginning: The G-spot is no Loch Ness Moster or Big Foot-type mythical creature.
+Let's get the facts straight from the beginning: The G-spot is no Loch Ness Monster or BigFoot-type mythical creature.
 It exists.
 And while it might seem elusive and mysterious, it's not playing hard to get—you just have to know where to look.

-Having trouble finding it on your own?
-The area pools with liquid when you're aroused, which makes it more noticeable, says Dr. Levkoff.
-So try a little clitoral stimulation or wait until things get heated with your partner before searching for G-spot gold.
-(But, actually, some women are even getting shots to "amplify" their G-spots.)
-And even though it's called a "spot," it's not like a magic button that will turn you into an orgasm goddess; you may need to play around to find out what feels best.
-(Maybe it's with fingers, or using one of these five sex positions that put more pressure on the front wall of the vagina).
+Even better: The area pools with liquid and becomes engorged like the clitoris when you're aroused, which makes it more noticeable, says Levkoff.
+So, try a little clitoral stimulation or wait until things get ~heated~ with your partner before searching for G-spot gold.
+As we mentioned, it's not exactly a "spot," in that it's not a magic button that will turn you into an orgasm goddess; you may need to play around to find out what feels best.
+(Maybe it's with fingers, one of these sexpert-approved G-spot vibrators, or maybe it's one of these five G-spot sex positions that put more pressure on the front wall of the vagina).